KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Coinbase by mlbonniec](https://github.com/mlbonniec/MMM-Coinbase)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-07-26.
 1. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
 3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.